ravindrameena/jekyll-now/_posts/2019-08-19-final-report.md

 information using Event Recording infrastructure.
 Trace Compass is a software for viewing and analyzing any type of logs or traces.
-The basic information to analyze and display information include CPU usage, IRQ analysis(IRQ Statistics, IRQ Table, IRQ vs Count, IRQ vs Time), Linux Kernel (Control Flow, Resources) etc. Linux Kernel trace graph view in Trace Compass depends on sched_switch event of LTTng metadata which is used with RTEMS target trace to view the trace graph.
+The basic information to analyze and display information include CPU usage, IRQ analysis(IRQ Statistics, IRQ Table, IRQ vs Count, IRQ vs Time), Linux Kernel (Control Flow, Resources) etc. Linux Kernel trace graph view in Trace Compass depends on the sched_switch event of LTTng metadata which is used with RTEMS target trace to view the trace graph.